 Much that was new now came at once.
 The Irvine Company sold us the present 3.6 acres site and we held a groundbreaking ceremony on May 10, 1967.
 Saint Michael and All Angels was granted parish status and the first service in the completed sanctuary took place on Easter Eve, April 1968.

 After Father Davis retired, the Vestry called the Rev’d Peter Haynes, then serving as Episcopal campus minister at UC Berkeley.
-Father Haynes arrived at Saint Michael and All Angels in time for Christmas celebrations in 1987 and had firmly established his imprint here by the time the new decade began.
+Father Haynes arrived at St. Michael and All Angels in time for Christmas celebrations in 1987 and had firmly established his imprint here by the time the new decade began.
 The parish celebrated its 25th anniversary in May 1992.

 On “Celebration Sunday” January 2000, we began construction of an expanded parish center to support new programs for the parish and the larger community.
-One highlight during this period was a weekend workshop in 2003 when the Vestry brought noted theologian Marcus Borg to Saint Michael and All Angels.
+One highlight during this period was a weekend workshop in 2003 when the Vestry brought noted theologian Marcus Borg to St. Michael and All Angels.
 Borg presented and took constructive feedback on the precepts he later published in The Heart of Christianity.

-Meanwhile, two clergy whom we raised up at Saint Michael & All Angels were elevated to the episcopacy.
+Meanwhile, two clergy whom we raised up at St. Michael and All Angels were elevated to the episcopacy.
 The Rt.
 Rev’d Dr. Edward J. Konieczny was elected the fifth bishop of The Episcopal Diocese of Oklahoma on May 5, 2007, and The Rt.
 Rev’d Diane Jardine Bruce was elected seventh bishop suffragan of the Episcopal Diocese of Los Angeles on December 4, 2009, the first female bishop in diocesan history.

 As St. Michael’s celebrated its 50 year anniversary in 2010, our continuing commitment focused on mission, Christian education, pastoral care and prayerful liturgy.
 We recognize how much we have in common while acknowledging and appreciating our many differences.
 Our “laughter and tears kiss each other,” as the Book of Proverbs says, and our faith keeps us very much alive.